What Happens to a Deceased Spouse’s or Deceased Beneficiary’s Share of an Estate

 Is a Spouse Entitled to a Deceased Beneficiary’s Share of an Estate?

 - First, determine whether the beneficiary passed away before, after, or simultaneously to the decedent.

 - Additionally, assess whether the will or trust addresses what it means to “survive” the decedent.
 For example, the will may state that a beneficiary must survive the decedent by at least 30 days.
 If the will or trust is silent on this issue, state law typically governs.

 - Furthermore, if the beneficiary did not survive the decedent, carefully review the terms of the will or trust.
 If the beneficiary’s spouse has any right to the inheritance, it must say so in the document.
-Well what i your loved one did not have either a will or a trust?
-Then in that case, the spouse of a predeceased beneficiary typically has no right to a share in the estate.
+Well, what your loved one did not have either a will or a trust?
+Then, in that case, the spouse of a predeceased beneficiary typically has no right to a share in the estate.